-I’ve received several comments/e-mails asking about the cake recipe I used to make the little heart shaped cakes featured in last week’s Tablescape Thursday.
+I’ve received several comments and e-mails asking about the cake recipe I used to make the little heart shaped cakes featured in last week’s Tablescape Thursday.
 They were made with a cake recipe given to me by my mother-in-law many years ago.
 It’s a basic cake recipe called a 1234 Cake, and it’s the same recipe I use when I make a coconut cake each year at Christmastime.
 You’ll find a printable version of the recipe at the end of this post.

 If you have a Michaels near your home, it would be less expensive to buy it there using one of their 40% off coupons that are sometimes available in the local paper.
 I’m not sure if they have the coupons on their website or not…would be worth checking, though.
 If you have seen the pan in other stores while out shopping, please feel free to leave a comment saying where you’ve seen them available.